Frequently Asked Questions

 Source

-For example, you can use Hygraph to drive engagement and conversions by connecting rich content experiences with product sliders, previews, promotions, and all kinds of CTAs so your users can seamlessly explore the category trees.
+For example, you can use Hygraph to drive engagement and conversions by connecting rich content experiences with product sliders, previews, promotions, and various CTAs, allowing your users to seamlessly explore the category trees.

 This way, developers can focus on creating new user features while the content team has more autonomy to create and test new campaigns.